Green Heart Love

 • Tamarind chutney: Sweet, tangy, and slightly spicy chutney.

-• Avocado chutney: A creamy, spicy and citrusy fresh sauce made mainly with avocados, cilantro, green chilis, lemon juice, and a touch of cumin.
+• Simple Avocado Dip Recipe: A creamy, spicy and citrusy fresh sauce made mainly with avocados, cilantro, green chilis, lemon juice, and a touch of cumin.

 • Garlic chutney: A spicy Indian condiment made from only 7 ingredients.